 A family facing these caregiving issues for the very first time can struggle with identifying resources for their loved one.
 Increasingly, options for assistance are readily available.
 Two options are a Geriatric Care Manager (GCM) and/or the local Area Agency on Aging.

-A Geriatric Care Manager (GCM) is a human services professional, such as a nurse or social worker, who specializes in serving adults 65 and older, or an adult with a disability.
-A GCM often steps in when a family is in crisis, and helps the family find solutions to their caregiving problems, including in-home care, long term placement, and community resources.
-A GCM is hired privately by the family, and works on behalf of the elder.
-A GCM can be a resource when there are differences of opinion, when the children are out of the area and cannot oversee the care, or when a nearby family needs someone to oversee and manage the care while they are working.
-To find a GCM in your area, go to www.caremanager.org.
+An Aging Life Care Specialist (formerly know as a Geriatric Care Manager) is a human services professional, such as a nurse or social worker, who specializes in serving adults 65 and older, or an adult with a disability.
+An Aging Life Care Specialist often steps in when a family is in crisis, and helps the family find solutions to their caregiving problems, including in-home care, long term placement, and community resources.
+These professionals are hired privately by the family, and works on behalf of the elder.
+Aging Life Care Specialists can be a resource when there are differences of opinion, when the children are out of the area and cannot oversee the care, or when a nearby family needs someone to oversee and manage the care while they are working.
+To find an Aging Life Care Specialist in your area, go to www.aginglifecare.org.

 Area Agency on Aging